 Whether placed inside your home or mounted on the outside, these cameras can alert you if they spot or hear any suspicious activity so you can take action.
-All cameras have motion detection, so they will send you an alert – however, there can be differences in how sophisiticated and customisable detection works.
+All cameras have motion detection, so they will send you an alert – however, there can be differences in how sophisticated and customisable detection works.

-For example, some cameras let you set detection zones so you are only alerted if they spot anything in that area.
+For example, some cameras let you set detection zones so you're only alerted if they spot anything in that area.
 Others offer specific functions for detecting people, faces, cars and even parcels that have been delivered, but you often need to sign up for an additional subscription to unlock this.

 All cameras we’ve tested have two-way talk and so should be suitable for communicating with your canine and feline friends.

-Some outdoor security cameras can detect animals and alert you accordingly – check the tech specs in our wireless camera reviews to see if the model you’re considering includes an Animal Detection feature.
+Some outdoor security cameras can detect animals and alert you accordingly – check the tech specs in our wireless camera reviews to see if the model you’re considering includes an animal detection feature.
 This could generate an alert for your own pet, or a neighbour’s cat annoyingly trying to do its business in your garden.

-Whether that’s just for the occasional reassurance that all’s quiet on the home front, or to show off your snazzy new tech to a friend, ultimately that camera provides you with eyes and ears on your home that are accessible from your smartphone whenever you feel like checking in.
+Whether it’s just for the occasional reassurance that all’s quiet on the home front, or to show off your snazzy new tech to a friend, ultimately that camera provides you with eyes and ears on your home that are accessible from your smartphone whenever you feel like checking in.

 As above, go for a model with animal detection if you can, such as the Arlo Pro 4, and then it will alert you and record a clip automatically.

-However, dedicated video baby monitors offer useful additional features, such as parent units, room temperature sensors and sound sensitive lights.
+However, dedicated video baby monitors offer useful additional features, such as parent units, room-temperature sensors and sound-sensitive lights.

 If you have an elderly relative, you could place a security camera where the person lives to keep an eye on them.